PACRA Maintains Rating of Soneri Bank Limited | Tier 1 TFC

 |Rating Type||Debt Instrument|

-Soneri Bank Limited issued unsecured, subordinated, rated, listed, perpetual and non-cumulative term finance certificate of PKR 4bln (inclusive of greenshoe option of PKR 1bln)p in Dec-18.
-The TFC was issued to supplement the bank's Tier I CAR.
-The amount raised will be utilized in SNBL's normal business operations.
-The profit is being paid off semiannual at the rate of 6M KIBOR +200bps on a non-cumulative basis on the outstanding principal amount of the issue.
-Tier I TFC is differentiated from Tier II in two key aspects: (i) perpetual & (ii) non-cumulative.
-Furthermore, upon reaching a pre-defined trigger point or point of non-viability (PONV), the Tier I TFC may be partially or fully converted into equity/written off as per the discretion/instructions of SBP.
+SBL has lately issued Unsecured, Subordinated, Rated, Listed, Perpetual and Non Cumulative Term Finance Certificates of PKR 4,000mln.
+The TFC is unique as it would supplement the bank's Tier I CAR.
+Tier I TFC is differentiated from Tier II in two key aspects: (i) perpetual (ii) non-cumulative.
+Upon reaching a pre-defined trigger point or point of non-viability (PONV), Tier I TFC may be partially or fully converted into equity/written off as per the discretion/instructions of SBP.